Pre-exposure prophylaxis for HIV prevention: Other countries

-Often, laboratory testing is required before starting PrEP, including a test for HIV.
+Eligibility, follow-up care, dosage

+Per WHO guidelines, initiation of PrEP can be done if a person tests negative for HIV, has no signs of current HIV infection, has good kidney function (creatinine clearance >30 ml/min4) and no contraindications to the medication.
 Once PrEP is initiated, individuals are asked to see their healthcare provider at least every three to six months.
-During those visits, providers may want to repeat testing for HIV, test for other sexually transmitted infections, monitor kidney function, and/or test for pregnancy.
+During those visits, providers should repeat testing for HIV, test for other sexually transmitted infections, monitor kidney function, and/or test for pregnancy.
 Individuals must test negative for HIV prior to PrEP initiation because persons infected with HIV taking PrEP medication are at risk for becoming resistant to emtricitabine.
 Consequently, people with HIV infection and resistance to emtricitabine will have fewer options for selecting HIV treatment medications.

+Oral PrEP is typically taken daily following potential exposure.
+The CDC recommends follow-up visits at least every three months to provide HIV tests, medication adherence counseling, behavioral risk reduction support, side effect assessment, STI symptom assessment, and STI testing for sexually active individuals with symptoms of a current infection.
+Pregnancy tests should also be done every three months for woman who may become pregnant.
+At three months and every six months thereafter, renal function and presence of bacterial STI is assessed.
+Effectiveness of PrEP is associated with adherence, meaning the more consistently a person takes the medication as prescribed the greater the chance at reducing their risk for HIV.

+There are two injection-based PrEP methods, with different drugs, one using lenacapavir and one with cabotegravir, each with guidelines for eligibility and initiation criteria similar to those of oral PrEP medications.
+However, instead of daily dosing, doses are one to six months apart.
+Lenacapavir is injected every six months; for initiation, in addition to injection, the same drug is also taken orally at the time of injection and one day later, as a loading dose.
+People who use cabotegravir receive the initial dose followed by a second dose one month later; thereafter dosing is every two months.
+As for all HIV PrEP, follow-up testing includes repeat HIV testing and STI screening.
+Those who decide to discontinue injectable PrEP may begin using oral PrEP one dosing period after their last injection.

 PrEP has been shown to be effective at reducing the risk of acquiring HIV in individuals at increased risk.
+Studies evaluating PrEP efficacy to reduce risk of HIV infection found a linear relationship between adherence and effectiveness of medication.
+This means that the more closely people follow recommended dosing of PrEP, the more effective the medication is at preventing infection.
 However, PrEP is not 100% effective at preventing HIV, even in people who take the medication as prescribed.
 There have been several reported cases of people who acquired HIV despite taking PrEP.
-People taking PrEP may use combination prevention strategies along with PrEP, like condoms.
+People taking PrEP may use combination prevention strategies along with PrEP, such as condoms and other protective barriers methods.
 If someone on PrEP acquires HIV, they may experience the signs and symptoms of HIV/AIDS.

-PrEP is typically taken continuously and daily following potential exposure.
-The CDC recommends follow-up visits at least every three months to provide HIV tests, medication adherence counseling, behavioral risk reduction support, side effect assessment, STI symptom assessment, and STI testing for sexually active individuals with symptoms of a current infection.
-Pregnancy tests should also be done every three months for woman who may become pregnant.
-At three months and every six months thereafter, renal function and presence of bacterial STI is assessed.
-Effectiveness of PrEP is associated with adherence, with effectiveness decreasing with suboptimal adherence.